Skip to Content

 #2.
 Best Material Variety: Lucchese Genuine Leather Cowboy Boots

-The Lucchese brand (pronounced as loo-kay-zay) makes cowboy boots using genuine leather, but they also incorporate some more exotic skins, such as alligator skin, lizard skin, and many others.
+The Lucchese brand (pronounced as loo-kay-zay) makes cowboy boots using genuine leather, but they also incorporate more exotic skins, such as alligator skin, lizard skin, and many others.
 These hand-made cowboy boots are in great demand.

 Features